View-my-Git-Lab-krafi/PiperClipTTS/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source under the GPL-3 License.
 Feel free to contribute and modify!

 ---

-Feel free to modify this README according to your project structure or additional features!